 Both Native American tribes that lived near Lake Champlain, the Abenaki and the Iroquois, had their own legends about a large creature inhabiting the lake.
 It was called Tatoskok by the Abenaki.
-Samuel de Champlain is often erroneously credited with being the first European to sight Champ, but readings of his accounts show that he saw something near the St. Lawrence river.
-This body of water was erroneously reported to be Lake Champlain in 1960.
+Samuel de Champlain is often erroneously credited with being the first European to sight Champ, but readings of his accounts show that he saw something near the St. Lawrence River.
+It turns out, this waterway was erroneously reported to be Lake Champlain in 1960.

-The something he did see in Lake Champlain was ". . .
+Champlain described what he did see in his namesake lake like this: ". . .
 [T]here is also a great abundance of many species of fish.
 Amongst others there is one called by the natives Chaousarou, which is of various lengths; but the largest of them, as these tribes have told me, are from eight to ten feet long.
 I have seen some five feet long, which were as big as my thigh, and had a head as large as my two fists, with a snout two feet and a half long, and a double row of very sharp, dangerous teeth.
 Its body has a good deal the shape of the pike; but it is protected by scales of a silvery gray colour and so strong that a dagger could not pierce them."
-Volume 2, chapter IX, of Champlain's journal (quoted in Meurger 1988.)
+Volume 2, chapter IX, of Champlain's journal (quoted in Meurger 1988).

-Historians think it was probably a garfish, a class that includes lake sturgeon, which are still living there today.
+Historians think Champ is probably a garfish, a class that includes lake sturgeon, which still live in Lake Champlain today.

-The next famous account appears in the Plattsburgh Republican of Saturday, July 24, 1819.
-Captain Crum was aboard a scow on Bulwagga Bay the previous Thursday morning when he reported a black monster, about 187 feet long and with a head resembling a "sea horse" that reared over 15 feet out of the water.
-He claimed the monster he saw had three teeth, eyes the color of a "a pealed [sic] onion," a white star on its forehead, and "a belt of red around the neck."
-This is a remarkable level of detail concerning an object that was, according to the witness, some two hundred yards away.
+The next famous account appears in the Plattsburgh Republican on Saturday, July 24, 1819.
+Captain Crum was aboard a scow on Bulwagga Bay the previous Thursday morning when he reported a black monster, about 187 feet long and with a head resembling a sea horse, that reared more than 15 feet out of the water.
+He claimed the monster he saw had three teeth, eyes the color of a "a pealed [sic] onion," a white star on its forehead and "a belt of red around the neck."
+This is a remarkable level of detail concerning an object that was, according to the witness, some 200 yards away.

 1873 was a busy year for Champ.
 A New York Times story reported that a railroad crew had seen the head of an "enormous serpent" in Lake Champlain, with bright silvery scales that glistened in the sun.
 Both the men and the monster parted ways at that point.

-The twenty first century saw a new wave of sightings, counting in the double digits each summer and prompting interest from Japanese television, the Today show, NBC's Unsolved Mysteries, and Fox Network's Sightings.
+The 21st century saw a new wave of sightings, which numbered in the double digits each summer and prompted interest from Japanese television, the Today Show, NBC's Unsolved Mysteries and Fox Network's Sightings.